Ted Nasmith: Career

 "They invited me to be there with the others in New Zealand to help with conceptual art, and made me a nice offer.
 However, I was going through a personal crisis unrelated to my art, and in the end, being that it would also force me to abandon my freelance obligations and be away indefinitely, I reluctantly declined, settling the question in my mind after very careful deliberation."

-Nasmith is considered a Tolkien scholar, well-read in ancient history, religion, and other areas.
-He has been a prominent member of two Tolkien-related organizations—the Tolkien Society, and the Mythopoeic Society—and has long subscribed to Mensa's Tolkien journal, Beyond Bree.

 Nasmith is a songwriter, guitarist and tenor.
 Much of his musical work is likewise inspired by Tolkien's writings.
 His first commercial album, The Hidden Door: Songs in the Key of Enchantment, was released in 2007.
-He has worked on a musical project entitled Beren and Lúthien: A Song Cycle, with his friend Alex Lewis, and has a close friendship with one of the founders of The Tolkien Ensemble.
+He has worked on a musical project entitled Beren and Lúthien: A Song Cycle, with his friend Alex Lewis, and has a close friendship with Caspar Reiff, one of the founders of The Tolkien Ensemble.

 In latter years, he has illustrated a deluxe 2-volume limited edition of George R. R. Martin's A Game of Thrones novel.
 It took about three years to complete the set of over 80 illustrations, most in pencil, with six in colour.
 He is among the illustrators of the book The World of Ice and Fire, an encyclopedia of the fantasy realms of George R.R.
 Martin's epic novels.
 Ted worked closely with the Ice and Fire author to design castles according to the author's specifications.
 They were featured in the 2011 Song of Ice and Fire calendar.

 Nasmith was commissioned by the video game developer Turbine and later the spin-off studio Standing Stone Games to create the 'key art' of the major updates for the online game based on Tolkien's work, The Lord of the Rings Online in 2015 and 2017.
 His artwork is being used as promotional materials, on the website and within the game as loading screens, notably for the Mordor expansion in 2017.

 Personal life

-Nasmith lives near Toronto.
-He is married with three children.
+Nasmith lives just outside Toronto with his wife Donna and three children.